-30 Can a foreign award be enforced if the award has been set aside by the courts?
+26 Can a foreign award be enforced if the award has been set aside by the courts?

-According to the Chilean Labour Law, any dispute concerning labour relations has to be solved before a Chilean court, so it is not possible to enforce any award issued by foreign courts related to labour matters.
+According to the Chilean Labour Law, any dispute concerning labour relations must be solved before Chilean Courts.
+Hence it is not possible to enforce any award issued by foreign courts related to labour matters.